Almond Village, Ontario

 Almond Village is a community in Whitby, Durham Region, Ontario, Canada.

 Settled in 1837, it is one of the oldest communities in Whitby.

 History

 James Almond and his wife settled here in 1837.

-The Almond's donated land for a church, called "Almonds Church", erected in 1842.
+The Almond's donated land for a church called "Almonds Church", erected in 1842.
 It was the first church in Whitby, and second oldest church in Ontario County.
-James Almond would occasionally serve as preacher at the church.
+James Almond would occasionally serve as preacher.
 The church ceased operation in 1971, and was torn down.

 The early settlement had a school, Union School Number One, and a blacksmith.

 In 2010, there were approximately 70 to 80 residential homes in Almond Village, primarily built between the 1950s and 1970s.